Scene Display

 First-Person Viewpoint Change Mode

 The above viewpoint change operations were centered on objects in the Scene View, such as rotating around the object the mouse points to.
-In contrast, an operation system centered on the viewpoint is also provided, which is called “First-Person Viewpoint Change Mode”.
+In contrast, an operation system centered on the viewpoint is also provided, which is called “First-Person Viewpoint Control Mode”.
 To switch to this mode, perform one of the following operations:

 • Press the “1” key on the keyboard while the Scene View has focus (press the “3” key to return to the default mode)